ava-labs/subnet-evm/x/warp/README.md

 The Warp Precompile itself provides ONLY the following ability:

-- Send a verifiable message from a caller on blockchain A to a destination address on blockchain B
+- Emit a verifiable message from (Address A, Blockchain A) to (Address B, Blockchain B) that can be verified by the destination chain

 #### Explicitly Not Provided / Built on Top